skeletonkey/Erik/README.md

     Default is set to 1 so that you don't get a ton of output if a subroutine is called mulitple times.

+## counter

+- Description

+        Erik::counter();
+        Erik::counter('My Counter');

+    Print out a counter that is incremented by one each time.

+    If a name is provided then it will increment and print every time it sees that name.

+    If no name is provided then a name will be constructed off of the file name and line number.
+This insuring a correct print each time.

+    All counters start at 1.

 ## dump\_setting

 - Description